-All Projects must complyMEET or EXCEED with THE ADOPTED State of Montana Building Code Requirements, whether or not the State of Montana building code has been adopted in the Project's jurisdiction.
+All Projects must MEET or EXCEED THE ADOPTED State of Montana Building Code Requirements, whether or not the State of Montana building code has been adopted in the Project's jurisdiction.

 Information herein describing the requirements for New Construction also applies to Acquisition/Rehabilitation projects per the International Existing Building Code; Each requirement applies if existing construction is being replaced or walls are being removed and remodeled.